adriansuter/LetterMagicSquares/README.md

 ## Development

-The IDE for this project is NetBeans.
+The IDE for this project is IntelliJ IDEA (Community).